rpires71/milestone1/README.md

 ---

-## Accessibility Implementation and User Flow and Navigation Strategies
+## Accessibility Implementation, User Flow and Navigation Strategies
 [⬆ Back to Table of contents](#table-of-contents)

 A crucial aspect of the development of this portfolio website is the implementation of accessibility features.
 To ensure the website is usable by the broadest possible audience, including users with visual, motor, auditory, and cognitive impairments, coding and design choices adhere to the **Web Content Accessibility Guidelines (WCAG) 2.1**.